PLoizidou/stability-preprocessing/README.md

 Once you've selected parameters for your subject, you can preprocess your data using `scripts/preproc_caiman.py`.
 Assuming you're running it from the home directory, you can run ```python scripts/preproc_caiman.py --input_path <your-avi-file> --output_path <your-session-output-file>```.
 You can view additional parameters by running ```python scripts/preproc_caiman.py --help```.
 Outputs will be stored in `caiman/caiman_results.hdf5` within the trial directory.

 A pair of scripts exist to run DLC to extract pose and convert those outputs to NWB format.
-Those can be found in `scripts/estimate_pose.py` and `scripts/curate_pose_nwb.py`, respectively.
+Those can be found in `scripts/estimate_pose.py` and `scripts/curate_pose_nwb.py` (the second can be safely ignored for now), respectively.
 Raw DLC outputs will be stored in a `/dlc` directory in the same directory as the NWB file after `scripts/estimate_pose.py` and then moved to an NWB file after `scripts/curate_pose_nwb.py`.
 They are run as:

 ```
 python scripts/estimate_pose.py path/to/dlc/config path/to/my/video.avi --gpu_id 0